wazuh/wazuh-documentation/source/upgrade-guide/upgrading/latest_wazuh3_minor.rst

 Next steps
 ----------

-Once you have updated the Wazuh manager and API you are ready to :ref:`upgrade the Elastic Stack<upgrading-elastic-stack>`.
+Once you have updated the Wazuh manager and API you are ready to `upgrade the Elastic Stack <https://documentation.wazuh.com/current/installation-guide/installing-elastic-stack/index.html>`_.

-You might also want to check our :ref:`compatibility matrix <compatibility-matrix>` in order to look at the Elastic stack version you need to use.
+You might also want to check our `compatibility matrix <https://documentation.wazuh.com/current/installation-guide/compatibility_matrix/index.html>`_ in order to look at the Elastic stack version you need to use.